 Sugar is such a hard substance to stop eating because it does have these addictive qualities to it.
-When we eat it, it causes feel good hormones to release from our brain, dopamine.
+When we eat it, it causes feel-good hormones to release from our brains - dopamine.
 This floods our system which gives us this little hit.
 This hit feels good, and it is like an electrical current going off in our brains that drives us to want more and more of this substance.
-Not only does it give us this psychological and chemical high, it gives a physical high in that it tastes good.
-It has a lovely melty, warming texture that adds to the feel good of it.
+Not only does it give us this psychological and chemical high, but it also gives a physical high in that it tastes good.
+It has a lovely melty, warming texture that adds to the feel-good of it.
 Who can resist that?

 We often think it is about willpower, that we need to abstain – but I will tell you now, willpower has nothing to do with it.
 Just like any other addiction, abstaining is not always the answer, nor is it possible.
 This is where food differs so much from drugs or alcohol.
 You can abstain from drugs and alcohol, you do not need them to live, but sugar is hidden in so many of our foods and we need food to live.

 How can you stop?
 More importantly, why do you want to stop?
 An addiction is not as simple as not being able to not have a substance.
 It is defined into four categories.
 When we can break this down, it helps us to see what our issue is.
 With this, we can work out in what way our sugar addiction is infringing on our lives.
 This is where it is helpful to know how hypnotherapy can help with our issue.

 Not being able to cut down on a substance or using more of a substance than intended.